-The engagement process identified key insights and themes from the community that have been integrated within this framework.
-The first theme is a need for additional awareness, education and understanding.
+A number of insights and themes emerged from the community that are integrated within this framework.

+The first theme is the need for greater awareness, education, sensitivity, and understanding.
 Participants emphasized that the City, service providers, developers, and businesses need to learn how people with disabilities travel through the community, interact in public and private places, and participate in events and activities.
-In many cases, the very real barriers people with disabilities face mean that they cannot fully participate in our community.
+In many cases, the very real barriers people with disabilities face mean they cannot fully participate in our community.

-Another theme that emerged was the importance of accessibility in the built environment within and beyond the geographic boundaries of Victoria.
+Another theme is the importance of accessibility in the built environment within and beyond the geographic boundaries of Victoria.
 There are many people with disabilities who come from other communities to work, visit, or play in the City of Victoria.
-Participants identified the importance of retrofitting the built environment and applying new, consistent regional standards to support accessible transportation, parks, plazas and public buildings.
+Participants identified the importance of retrofitting the built environment and applying new, consistent, and coordinated regional standards to support accessible transportation, parks, plazas, and public buildings.